MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/behaviors.md

 ## Definition of a behavior

-Behavior represents an abstraction above the raw data level that offers a deeper understanding of events, attached to MITRE attack categories and techniques.
-It's a level of data that's in between raw events and alerts, and may be related to security scenarios but not necessarily a sign of malicious activity or related to a security incident.
+A behavior represents an abstraction above the raw data level that offers a deeper understanding of events, and is attached to MITRE attack categories and techniques.
+This level of data lies between raw events and alerts,  and may be related to security scenarios, but is not necessarily a sign of malicious activity or  a security incident.
 It's based on one or more raw events and provides contextual insights into what occurred at a specific point in time, using what the service has learned or identified.

-## Motivation for this layer

-The goal of creating this new data layer is to provide insightful and descriptive examination of activities and MITRE tactics and techniques, which will simplify the investigation process.
-These activities can include ones not captured by advanced hunting, especially with Microsoft Defender for Cloud Apps, where behaviors will encompass low-fidelity anomaly detections currently presented as alerts.

-We believe that threat protection alerts should be high-confidence and actionable and behaviors will enable the SOC to investigate other activities as needed and in context, such as identifying compromised entities.

-Behaviors will also serve as a foundation for alerts where Microsoft security researchers will find correlations with other signals such as events or alerts, indicating high-confidence security issues.
+This new data layer in Microsoft 365 Defender has been created to provide insights into these behaviors.
+This simplifies the investigation experience by showing what happened in the environment in a more descriptive way that includes MITRE tactics and techniques.
+Such activities can be events that weren't reflected in advanced hunting.

 ## Defender for Cloud Apps detections sent as behaviors

-As part of our journey to a better threat protection experience, Microsoft Defender for Cloud Apps is the first service to expose its behaviors in Microsoft 365 Defender.

 During the initial phase, behaviors will encompass low-fidelity detections from Microsoft Defender for Cloud Apps that may not meet the standard for alerts, however, they can still be useful in providing relevant context for an investigation.